Craig Johnston: Business career

-Johnston was very critical about modern football boot designs, stating they are to blame for the recent spate of metatarsal injuries.
-He believed that the studs on the soles of the boots do not release quickly enough, meaning that they get stuck in the ground putting extra pressure on the players' already stressed knees, ankles and metatarsals.
-He also thought that the problem can be solved by designing a smaller stud that doesn't stick to the soil.

 Other activities

+Johnston was the creator of TV game show The Main Event, which aired for two years in the early 1990s in Australia and a season in the UK in 1993.

 Though he travels the world with his business interests, Johnston remains based in Australia.
 He has been recognised at home for his achievements in England.
 On 18 June 2006, Johnston made an appearance as a guest on The Footy Show World Cup Spectacular in Germany revealing information on his career.

-During the 2006 poll 100 Players Who Shook The Kop compiled by the official Liverpool FC website, over 110,000 of the club's fans worldwide voted for their top 100 players of all time, with Johnston coming in a very respectable 59th.

 During the 2010 FIFA World Cup, Johnston wrote a 12-page letter to FIFA president, Sepp Blatter, in which he collected all criticism by players and coaches of the controversial Adidas-produced Jabulani ball, risking his reputation, and expecting to be blacklisted by the conservative governing body as a result of this letter.

+In 2005, Johnston was inducted into the Football Australia Hall of Fame.